-investment is authorised; a lesson identified by allies which could benefit the CAF, particularly in terms of early identification of performance indicators.
+performance.37 So while the UK aspirations are driven by the need to mitigate against security threats, this demonstrates the importance of viable implementation plans and the need of government departments to demonstrate what has been achieved before further investment is authorised;38 a lesson identified by allies which could benefit the CAF, particularly in terms of early identification of performance indicators.

 Without a surge in the digital transformation agenda of the CAF force right now, the CAF's allies will continue to evolve and potentially leave the CAF behind.
-Indeed, the traditional 5-Eye partnership have orientated themselves to now be talking in terms of data and embracing a culture of digital.
-Canada took the lead in developing the framework for the Force Operating Environment with 5-Eye partnership, with key areas including enabling data innovation and analytics to prepare for the changing operating environment and security threats.
-From an alliance perspective, this had the opportunity to put Canada at the forefront of initiating the Government of Canada's intent through defence integration and to ensure Canada is integrated in novel defence technologies.
+Perhaps less well known, the traditional 5-Eye partnership have orientated themselves to now be talking in terms of data and embracing a culture of digital.
+Canada took the lead in developing the framework for the Force Operating Environment with 5-Eye partnership, 39 with key areas including enabling data innovation and analytics to prepare for the changing operating environment and security threats.
+From an alliance perspective, this had the opportunity to put Canada at the forefront of initiating the Government of Canada's intent through defence integration and to ensure Canada is integrated in novel defence technologies and is potentially an opportunity missed.
 However, despite the 2018-19 report confirming the need to prioritise this activity, it wasn't until 2022 that the CAF released its first Digital Campaign Plan.
-This could be attributed to the impact of Covid-19, but could also likely evidence the mismatch of ambition, prioritisation, and resource allocation the CAF has made towards digital transformation to date.
+Although this could be attributed to the impact of Covid-19, but could also likely evidence the mismatch of ambition, prioritisation, and resource allocation the CAF has made towards digital transformation to date.

 The 2022 AUKUS deal presents a prime example of how this delay in investment has left Canada outside of other key partnerships.
 Traditionally part of the 5-Eye partnership, Australia, the United States of America, and the UK have broken away to form their own alliance.
 While originally based upon a submarine deal, the partnership has expanded to including digital transformation and hosting technology to prepare for future evolutions in the digital realm.
 From a defence commentary perspective, this was significant for Canada.
 Taking the submarine aspect away, the inevitable advancements of these three nation's partnerships will only serve to further distance Canada's ability to keep up with its allies and harm its reputation.
-Seen by some commenters as an accurate representation of how Canada has failed to strategize its defence policy and build appropriate momentum, it also reemphasises the observation from the first part of this paper whereby Canada has so far failed to link the urgent requirement to prioritise digital transformation with its direct impact to national security.
-Without digital transformation
+Seen by some critics as an accurate representation of how Canada has failed to strategize its defence policy and build